tlogan/ERST/README.md

 ### Innovation
 - Type inference for programs with the following combination of features:
     - streaming/partial programs
-        - analysis on recursive-decent/leftward parse-tree
+        - analysis on recursive-decent parse-tree
+        - converting right-recursive parse-tree to left-recursive analysis
         - adds layer of complexity that's not apparent in a normalized AST
     - extrinsic types
     - relational types